Last Updated on

-Once this status is granted, wage garnishment and other debt collection activities will halt for a period of time, usually a year.
+Once this status is granted, wage garnishment and other back tax collection activities will halt for a period of time, usually a year.
 Once the year has ended, the IRS will reevaluate your financial situation to determine if this status should continue.
 If your situation improves, the IRS may revoke CNC status and resume wage garnishment.

 Filing for bankruptcy is another way that you can stop the IRS from garnishing your wages.
-Once you file the bankruptcy paperwork, the court will issue an automatic stay, which halts all forms of debt collection, including IRS collection activities, while your financial records are examined.
+Once you file the bankruptcy paperwork, the court will issue an automatic stay, which halts all forms of back taxes collection, including IRS collection activities, while your financial records are examined.
 During the bankruptcy proceedings, your wages will not be garnished, but this doesn’t mean you won’t eventually have to pay your back taxes.

 When the IRS garnishes your wages, this is considered a tax levy and, in most cases, the levy will remain in place until you have fully paid your back taxes.
 If you want to stop the IRS from garnishing your wages, you can appeal the levy by filing IRS Form 12153.
-This form requests a due process hearing related to your tax debt and the resulting levy.
+This form requests a due process hearing related to your back taxes and the resulting levy.
 During the appeal, the IRS won’t garnish your wages.

 If you’re considering an appeal, you should make sure that you actually have grounds for requesting the hearing.
-For instance, if you’ve already paid your debt but the IRS didn’t make note of the payment, this would be a reason to appeal the levy.
+For instance, if you’ve already paid your back taxes but the IRS didn’t make note of the payment, this would be a reason to appeal the levy.
 Some other reasons you may want to appeal a levy include the following:

 Before requesting a levy appeal, it’s a good idea to consult with a tax attorney.
 Your attorney should be able to determine whether you have grounds for an appeal.
 If you don’t, they can help you choose another solution for ending IRS wage garnishment.